Jeffypop45/CSCE-155N-Final/README.md

 Rf=P./(Eg.*TE);
 X=Cf./Rf;

-% We now are done listing all our variables.
+We now are done listing all our variables.
 Next step is to set this up in a way that Matlab will plot a graph of what we want.
-% The graph we want is FuelCapacityVsEndurance, which will include FuelCapacity on the x Axis and Enurance on the Y axis.
+The graph we want is FuelCapacityVsEndurance, which will include FuelCapacity on the x Axis and Enurance on the Y axis.
-% To do this, we first need to set what we want x and y to represent.
+To do this, we first need to set what we want x and y to represent.
-% To do so, we will set x=Cf, and y=X.
+To do so, we will set x=Cf, and y=X.
-%Putting this together, we now have
+Putting this together, we now have

 function GasEngineRange= FuelCapacityVsEndurance(P,Eg,TE,Cf,Rf,X)
 P=298;